How to implement the stack lock lid design in custom metal tins?

 Geometry and Locking Mechanism of Custom Metal Tins Lids

 To implement the stack-lock lid design in a custom metal tin, we first need to determine the precise geometry of the lid.
 Interlocking beads or flanges around the can mouth and lid typically form the locking mechanism, snapping together when pressed.
 When designing, we need to determine the bead height, flange angle, and tolerance range.
-During manufacturing, stamping or rolling dies form the lid’s flange, while stretching and trimming processes shape the can body to create a matching flange.
-By determining these dimensions, we can ensure that the lid and the can body lock with a constant force, yet the force is gentle enough for customers to open without the need for tools.
+During manufacturing, stamping or rolling dies form the lid’s flange, while stretching and trimming processes shape the can body to match it.
+By determining these dimensions, we can ensure that the lid and the can body lock with a constant force that is gentle enough for customers to open without tools.
+During the design process, our engineers typically create prototypes of multiple lid shapes and test the insertion and retention forces of each lid to ensure that your custom metal tin achieves the perfect balance between ease of use and safety.

 Material Selection for Stacking Lock Caps